As I write, my travel insurance is sorted, my bags are half packed, the passport has been dusted off and the cats are booked into ‘kitten camp’.

 Is it OK to work on holiday?

 I had a conversation with my partner about this a few nights ago.
 Do I take my laptop with us?
-I obviously can’t take my home recording studio with me but what if I slipped in a little USB mic that would do if someone needed a sample of my voice to consider me for a well-paying job recording the week I return?
-He is taking his laptop which is smaller than mine and that would mean I am not panicking about keeping an eye on my lifeline while trying to enjoy a break, but do I ask him to put my recording software onto it just in case?
+I obviously can’t take my home recording studio with me.
+What if I slipped in a USB mic that would do if someone needed an audition sample off me for a decent job recording the week I return?
+He is taking his laptop which is smaller than mine.
+That would mean I am not panicking about keeping an eye on my lifeline while trying to enjoy a break.
+Do I ask him to put my recording software onto it just in case?

-Recording a sample or audition from a hotel room might be a last resort, but I had to do it last year while I was filming a TV commercial in Paris and it won me the job.
+Recording a sample or audition from a hotel room might be a last resort, but I had to do it last year while I was filming a TV commercial in Paris.
+It won me the job.
 But hey, I was working while I was already working so it didn’t really matter.

-Is it rude to be working when on holiday with my significant other or is it different because I am freelance and have no holiday pay, sick pay or regular income to speak of?
+Is it rude to be working when on holiday with my significant other?
+Maybe it’s different because I’m freelance and have no holiday pay, sick pay or regular income to speak of?

-We also aren’t ‘lying on the beach’ type people and will be spending the week windsurfing (well, I’ll be LEARNING to windsurf).
+We also aren’t ‘lying on the beach’ type people.
+We’ll be spending the week windsurfing (well, I’ll be LEARNING to windsurf).
 This in a way makes me thinking about work even more inappropriate doesn’t it?
 I mean, we already have an action-packed schedule planned and here’s me thinking about work.

-A fellow voice talent suggested to me recently that I should ‘forget it all’, go on a well-deserved holiday and that the work will be there when I get back.
-A part of me is with him on that, but I don’t like to take work for granted and then there’s that devil on my shoulder that says ‘Ah but remember that time you had a ski holiday booked and you had to cancel because a huge opportunity came in, an opportunity that actually contributed to you landing your London acting agent…’
+A fellow voice talent suggested to me recently that I should ‘forget it all’, go on a well-deserved holiday.
+The work will be there when I get back he said.
+A part of me is with him on that, but I don’t like to take work for granted.
+Then there’s that devil on my shoulder that says ‘Ah but remember that time you had a ski holiday booked?
+You had to cancel because a huge opportunity came in.
+That opportunity actually contributed to you landing your London acting agent remember…’

 What I’m going to do

 So here is my conclusion.
-I think I have decided to accept I am going on holiday, allowed a holiday once in a while, and that yes, there will be work when I get back even if the majority of it hasn’t materialised yet.
+I’ve decided to accept I’m going on holiday, and that there WILL be work when I get back even if the majority of it hasn’t materialised yet.

-I may just slip in that USB mic, I will be checking my emails because well, it’s 2018 and because I am also anticipating moments when my beginner non-windsurfing body can’t take much more while the wind might only just be getting going for my much more experienced other half.
+I may just slip in that USB mic.
+I’ll be checking my emails because well, it’s 2018.
+I’m also anticipating moments when my beginner non-windsurfing body can’t take much more and I simply need a break.

-Before I go I am making sure all invoicing is done, all emails are up to date, my automatic email reply is scheduled, my iPod is loaded with podcasts and audio books, everyone who has requested a sample or a quote from me has it, this blog is published and basically anything else I can do to get ahead of the game has been seen to.
+Before I go, I’m making sure all invoicing is done, emails are up to date and my automatic email reply scheduled.
+My iPod will be loaded with podcasts and audio books.
+Everyone who has recently requested a sample or a quote from will have it, and this blog will be published.
+Basically, anything I can do to get ahead of the game has to be seen to.

-That way, I can sip a gin and tonic (or three) on the plane, kick back and look forward to the week ahead without panic arising within me.
+That way, I can sip a gin and tonic (or three) on the plane, and look forward to the week ahead without feeling guilt ridden.

-I can’t really do much more than this and perhaps, one day, I’ll even learn to not have this perennial pre-holiday panic.
+I can’t really do much more than this.
+Perhaps, one day, I’ll even learn to not have this perennial pre-holiday panic.
 I don’t hold out much hope though!